-Motor vehicle crashes are the #1 cause of death in children and teenagers, and one of the leading causes of death for adults of all ages.
-In Colorado, motor vehicle fatalities have decreased significantly, but there is still much work to be done.
+Motor vehicle crashes continue to be the #1 leading cause of death in children and teenagers and one of the leading causes of death for adults of all ages.
+In Colorado, motor vehicle fatalities have been on the rise.
+Colorado Department of Transportation reports that traffic fatalities have risen by 24% since 2014.
 This is why motor vehicle safety has been recognized as a priority by the Colorado Department of Public Health and Environment as well as by Tri-County Health Department.

-In Adams, Arapahoe, and Douglas Counties, there were 25,797 crashes in 2011, resulting in 62 deaths and 2,427 injuries.
-Eleven (18%) of those who died were pedestrians, which is a higher proportion of deaths than seen statewide.
-Half (48%) of vehicle occupants who died were not restrained in a safety belt or child safety seat.
+In Adams, Arapahoe, and Douglas Counties, there were 31,114 crashes in 2016, resulting in 353 deaths and 7,938 injuries.
+Twenty-four (7%) of those who died were pedestrians, and of vehicle occupants who died fifty-eight (16%) were not restrained in a safety belt or child safety seat.
 Motor vehicle crashes are the leading cause of death for children and young adults ages 1-34.